Elao/PhpEnums/README.md

 ## Readable enums

-Sometimes, enuums may be displayed to the user, or exported in a human readable way.
+Sometimes, enums may be displayed to the user, or exported in a human readable way.
 Hence comes the `ReadableEnum`:

 ```php